-How to Find What Kinds of Toys Your Dog Loves
+How To Find What Kinds Of Toys Your Dog Loves

 For a dog's emotional wellness, play is essential and toys can be useful for encouraging play and promoting mental and physical enrichment.
 It's important for dogs to have access to different toys, but not all toys are equal in the eyes of every dog.
 Just like you have preferences for what games or activities you like, dogs also have their own preferences for what toys they like best — and how they like to play.